Jmuccigr/scripts/README.md

 Just some other scripts that aren't Apple.

+- ccitt2tiff.sh: uses fax2tiff to convert all the ccitt/param file pairs in a directory to tiff files, moving both sets of files into new subdirectories for neatness.

+- convert_pdf: Use pdfimages to get the right dpi for a PDF and pass that along to convert.

+- clean_and_ocr_PDF.sh: replace the OCR in an existing PDF.
+You can choose to keep the original first page with its text.
+This leaves the original PDF otherwise the same.
+Good for cleaning up those JSTOR files with horrible OCR.
+It will also call pdf_remove_metadata.py to remove the metadata except for author and title.

+- fix_scans.sh: Offers a whole bunch of cleaning options for image files.
+Good for poor scans.

+- ocr_images.sh: Performs OCR on a series of image files and then dumps them all into a single PDF which is scaled to fit on both US Letter and A4 paper (8x10.5" max size).
+Replaced by using img2pdf followed by ocrmypdf.

+- pdf_remove_metadata.py: uses pikepdf to remove all the metadata from a PDF, optionally keeping author and title.

 - wikitbl.pl: a perl script that converts simple text tables to wikipedia-style tables.

         SYNOPSIS